Edward C. Kalbfus: World War I

-Postwar
+Post-war

 After the war, he was department head of the Fleet Maintenance Division in the office of the chief of naval operations from 1921 to 1924.

 He was captain of the new light cruiser Trenton from its commissioning on April 19, 1924.
 Trenton departed from New York Harbor on May 24 for a shakedown cruise in the Mediterranean Sea, returning to the Washington Navy Yard on September 29.
 In mid-October, during gunnery drills in the Norfolk area, a powder explosion in the forward turret killed or injured every member of the gun crew.
 Two of Trenton's crew, Ensign Henry Clay Drexler and Boatswain's Mate First Class George Cholister, were posthumously awarded the Medal of Honor for their unsuccessful efforts to prevent additional powder charges from detonating.

-From 1926 to 1927 Kalbfus attended the junior course at the Naval War College in Newport, Rhode Island, beginning a long association with that institution.
+From 1926 to 1927, Kalbfus attended the junior course at the Naval War College in Newport, Rhode Island, beginning a long association with that institution.
 He was a standout student in the memory of the course director: "I remember particularly the research done and the presentation of the Pacific problem by (then) Captain Kalbfus, conclusions that were of inestimable value to those who later had to conduct the War in the Pacific."
 After graduating from the junior course, he remained at the Naval War College as a member of its staff for two years, first as head of the logistics department, then as head of the intelligence department.
 He left the Naval War College in 1929 to serve as captain of the battleship California.